 Most bone disorders stem from some sort of trauma, such as fractures or cracks.
 Bone fractures are classified as simple (the bone is broken into 2 pieces) or compound (there are 3 or more pieces).
 They are also divided into closed (the skin is not broken) or open (the skin is broken).
 Infections that cause bone tissue to break down and die can lead to bone disorders.
 In other situations, diseases of the ligaments or tendons may cause secondary bone troubles.

 Movable joints are vulnerable to joint diseases or disorders affecting their membranes, as well as related ligaments, cartilage, and bone.
 Joint disorders may be caused by trauma to the joint, longterm inflammation, developmental problems, or infections.
-Traumatic injuries may produce short-term consequences such as dislocation, fracture, or the distortion of a joint.
-More longterm effects may include arthritis or the rupture of nearby ligaments or membranes.
+Traumatic injuries may produce consequences such as dislocation, fracture, or the distortion of a joint, arthritis, or the rupture of nearby ligaments or membranes.